cotodevel/toolchaingenericds-template/README.md

 NTR/TWL SDK: TGDS1.64

-master: Development branch.
-Use TGDS1.64Stable: branch for stable features.
+TGDS1.64Stable: branch for stable features.

 This is the ToolchainGenericDS Woopsi template project: